 At night he’s generally sleeping from around 9pm through to anytime between 2:30 and 4am when he’ll wake up for another feed and he’s then wide awake for most of the morning from 6:30am.
 The routine is a little easier now – it was a lot harder on me when he was waking every 2 hours for a feed although I’m eagerly looking forward to a full night’s sleep!

 Theo doesn’t like napping in the daytime unless he’s in his Moby wrap – that thing is seriously a lifesaver as it’s the only way to get things done a lot of the time.
 I tend to pop him in it and go for a walk around lunchtime when I’m not at work.

 Most of the morning he’s super cheerful and full of smiles although by lunchtime he’s definitely feeling tired and can seem a little grumpy.
 We’ve not had a proper laugh yet but we get a few chuckles when we make silly noises or tickle him – his big sister is eagerly awaiting that first giggle!

 He met his nana (my nan) for the first time last week – he slept peacefully most of the car journey there *makes me wish we had a car ha!* but on the way back got pretty upset as we were stuck in traffic for hours!

 Being 3 months postpartum feels quite odd.
 Those first few weeks I was really itching to get back to exercise and after my 6-week check, I started back on my couch to 5k running training.

-Then, of course, we had the big stressful short-notice move and so I was focusing all my time and energy on that whilst keeping 2 kids alive.
+Then, of course, we had the big stressful short-notice move and sorting out work and so I was focusing all my time and energy on that whilst keeping 2 kids alive.
 Now we’re more settled in I can see that I’ve been putting myself on the back-burner so to speak.